454270186/COMP3811-Computer-Graphics-CW1/report.md

-# XJCO3811 Computer Graphics CW1 Report
+## XJCO3811 Computer Graphics CW1 Report

-## Task Overview

-- 1.1 Setting Pixels

-- 1.2 Drawing Lines

-- 1.3 2D Rotation
-- 1.4 Drawing triangles
-- 1.5 Barycentric interpolation
-- 1.6 Blitting images
-- 1.7 Testing: lines
-- 1.8 Testing: triangles

 ### Task 1.1 Setting Pixels

 In Task 1.1, I implemented essential functions for rendering pixels to visualize a particle field.
 Specifically, I created the `set_pixel_srgb` and `get_linear_index` functions, which enable me to position and color individual pixels within a defined window.

 The positions of critical pixels in the window help define the rendering area: